onzfonz/comp227/src/content/0/en/part0b.md

 </div>

 <div class="tasks">

-  <h3>Exercises 0.1.-0.6.</h3>
+### Exercises 0.1-0.6

 The exercises are submitted through GitHub and marking them as done on Canvas.

 You will submit all of the exercises into the repository that you were given in GitHub.

 Name the directories in your submission repository as follows:

 ```text
 part0